You are here

 Dimensions Academy students are part of the greater school first.
 Then they are part of their team, and finally, they are DA students.
 The goal is for DA students and the program to be as integrated into the middle school structure and culture as possible.

 Deadline for DA Middle School online applications

 Transition to the DA Middle School Program

-- Oak Grove DA Middle School Transition meeting, Date and time TBD
+- Oak Grove DA Middle School Transition meeting:

 Dimensions Academy Middle School teachersDimensions Academy middle school teachers are highly qualified to teach gifted students.
 They receive ongoing training and support from the Bloomington Gifted and Talented Department.
 Many attend additional training, workshops, and conferences, such as the National Association of Gifted Children conference.